RedlineResearch/QTR-tool/Readme.md

 ## Testing
    * `make test`
+   * `java -agentlib:et2 Hello`
-   * `java -agentlib:et2 Test`
+   * `java -agentlib:et2 BinarySearchTree`

 ## Current Status
-ET2/JVM runs correctly and without thrown exceptions on the Oracle and IBM J9 JDKs, but throws a `ClassCircularityError ` on OpenJDK.
-This exception is not yet known to cause any runtime errors, but it is probably a better idea to use Oracle JDK instead of OpenJDK (since both run the HotSpot JVM anyway).
+ET2/JVM runs correctly and without thrown exceptions on Oracle Java 8 if bytecode verification is disabled, but it seems to fail bytecode verification at the moment.
+Currently we are not sure what is wrong with it and the solution at the moment is to disable bytecode verification.